 When Should You Approach a Person to Make Amends?

 There are many situations in which individuals taking this step will encounter receptive, willing individuals.
 These are often the people you feel you hurt or let down the most.
 They listen to you; they want to work with you.
-They’re also willing to accept the amends you make and work through healing to rebuild your relationship.
-In some cases, this rebuilding takes time, but they don’t push you away or tell you no.
+They’re also willing to accept the amends you make and work to rebuild your relationship.
+In some cases, this rebuilding takes time, but they don’t push you away or tell you “no.”

 When Should You Step Back?